 The third level of fees, which applies to all requesters who do not fall within either of the preceding two fee levels, consists of reasonable charges for document search and duplication.

 Fees may be paid by check, draft, or money order, payable to the DOT component where fees were incurred, for deposit in the General Fund of the Treasury of the United States.

 DOT will assess interest on an unpaid bill starting on the 31st day following the day on which the notice of the amount due is first mailed to the requestor.
-The interest for the 2003 calendar year is 2% per 30 calendar days.
+The interest will be charged according to 31 U.S.C.
+3717.

 Fees will be assessed as follows: